-- Wire from sender to dash gauge is shorted to ground.
+1. Wire from sender to dash gauge is shorted to ground

-- Disconnect sender terminal wire at dash gauge.
+1. Disconnect wire from sending unit at dash gauge.
 If gauge now reads Full, the wire to the sending unit is shorted to ground.
-Replace wire.
+Replace wire

 Note that many GM dash gauges are interchangeable by exchanging the face of the gauge to retain the original appearance.
 Also, many GM sending units will interchange by modifying the float arm.
 Original sending units can often be repaired.
 Check to make sure that the proper 6 or 12 volt power is present at the ignition side of the dash gauge.
 If changing from 6 volt to 12 volt, be sure to install a special fuel gauge resistor inline before hooking up to 12 volts.
 Make sure to have a good ground at the sending unit, fuel tank and also the dash gauge.